ShreyRavi/subscribii/README.md

 - [`react-firebaseui`](https://www.npmjs.com/package/react-firebaseui)

 ## Privacy Policy
 - All data is stored on the Realtime Database on Firebase only for the use of the application's functions, and Google authentication via `react-firebaseui` is used.
-Data is not used for any purpose other than explicit function of the application and is not sold or analyzed in any fashion.
+Data is not used for any purpose other than explicit function of the application.
 Updated 9/28/2020.

 ## Future Plans
-- Improved UI
 - Add Data Visualization Panels on Spending
 - Track Year over Year spending
 - More QoL Improvements